-Passport: Conditions of validity for travel to Canada
+Passport validity for travel to Canada

 Information on passport validity for Canada: minimum duration, benefits of renewal, advice for minors.